hindutva/hindutva.github.io/rivals/regionalist-ids/articles/dravidoid-fake-atrocity-stories.md

 Some unverifiable stories

-1) Gandhi thrown out of the train at Pietermaritzburg
-2) Ambedkar's mother forced to rub dust on her new sarees
+- Ambedkar's mother forced to rub dust on her new sarees
-3) EVR denied food at Kashi
+- EVR denied food at Kashi
-4) Dravidoids claiming their teachers rubbed their backs looking for janeu
+- Dravidoids claiming their teachers rubbed their backs looking for janeu
-5) Francis Whyte Ellis had a butler Kandappan who gave him the manuscripts of Tirukkural.
+- Francis Whyte Ellis had a butler Kandappan who gave him the manuscripts of Tirukkural.
 Said butler was grand dad of Iyothee Das.

+Others -

+- Dr. Muthulakshmi asked B women to perform at the temple to Sathyamurthy during the Devadasi debate
+- Veluthachan (Christian friend of Ayyappa)